 When it comes to choosing a DOOH audience analytics solution, you have various options.
 These options differ in terms of accuracy and ease of implementation, and there is no single best option.
 You need to consider your own set of circumstances and requirements, and then decide what will work best for you.
 In some cases, you may even want to use a combination of solutions.

 Bluetooth tracking works in a similar way to Wi-Fi tracking, and requires a smartphone’s Bluetooth to be turned on in order to be tracked.
-It does, however, offer a few advantages.
-It’s cheaper to set up than Wi-Fi tracking, and it provides more accurate location tracking.
+It does, however, offer a few advantages over Wi-Fi.
+It’s cheaper to set up, and it provides more accurate location tracking.
 It can also be linked to Google Analytics for attribution modeling purposes.
-One of the differences, however, is that Bluetooth cannot be used to collect email addresses by allowing people to log in for free internet access.
+One of the downsides, however, is that Bluetooth cannot be used to collect email addresses and other data by allowing people to log in for free internet access.

-Face analysis is more accurate than Wi-Fi and Bluetooth tracking, since it doesn’t rely on audience devices, and is usually able to track every person who enters a predefined area.
-It works by placing a camera (or cameras) above a digital display and recording footage of the audience as they walk past.
-This footage is then analyzed in real-time by AI-powered face analysis software, after which the footage can be automatically discarded to maintain anonymity.
+Face analysis is generally more accurate than Wi-Fi and Bluetooth tracking because it does not rely on people’s devices but it rather analyzes every individual that enters the camera field of view.
+It works by placing a camera (or cameras) above a digital display and capturing footage of the audience as they walk past.
+This footage is analyzed in real-time (no video recorded) by AI-powered face analysis software, after which the footage is automatically discarded to maintain anonymity.
 The only thing remaining is raw audience data.

-Another major advantage of face analysis is that it can determine whether people actually looked at an ad, or whether they merely had an opportunity to see (OTS).
+Another major advantage of face analysis is that it can determine whether people actually looked at an ad, or whether they merely passed by it (opportunity to see (OTS)).

 Choosing an audience analytics option